What is this medication?

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

-What may interact with this medicine?
+What may interact with this medication?

-Do not take this medicine with any of the following medications:
+Do not take this medication with any of the following:

 - MAOIs like Marplan, Nardil, and Parnate

-This medicine may also interact with the following medications:
+This medication may also interact with the following:

-- iron supplements or multivitamins with iron
+- Iron supplements or multivitamins with iron

-- isoniazid, INH
+- Isoniazid, INH

-- medicines for depression, anxiety, or psychotic disturbances
+- Medications for depression, anxiety, or psychotic disturbances

-- medicines for high blood pressure
+- Medications for high blood pressure

-- medicines for sleep
+- Medications for sleep